 PROJECTS WITHIN YOUR WATER SYSTEM

 As the Community continues to grow, the SRPMIC Public Works Department, with support from SRPMIC Council, makes it a priority to continually work to improve your water infrastructure and facilities.
-This year (2024), we are replacing aging water main on Alma School Rd. between the McKellips Rd. to Canal Bank Rd. and in the Victory Acres I subdivision.

 WHERE DOES OUR WATER COME FROM?